 Our division views the training of future clinical leaders and investigators as our most enduring contribution to the field.
 We are eager to assist in the training of women and minority candidates.
 Please visit our program website for more details.

-Each resident works with an Infectious Diseases fellow and attending physician.
+Each resident works with an infectious diseases fellow and attending physician.
 During morning rounds, the resident and fellow evaluate and provide continuing care for inpatients for whom consultative services are requested.
-Residents present the cases that they have worked-up to the attending physician during afternoon daily rounds.
-Further learning about Infectious Diseases and the role of a consultant is then accomplished with the attending physician at the bedside during afternoon follow-up rounds.
+During afternoon daily rounds, residents present the cases they have worked up to the attending physician.
+Further learning about infectious diseases and the role of a consultant is then accomplished with the attending physician at the bedside during afternoon follow-up rounds.